postajob/api/README.md

 Our API simplifies how developers and businesses publish jobs into their software.
 PostAJob's API is a tool for web developers to build HR solutions.
 If you don't have easy access to development resources, we can recommend excellent third-party partners.
 To learn more about postajob and how you can use our solution to transform your business, please contact our [sales team](mailto:contact@postajob.io).

 ## How it works
-Postajob is a simple concept - you submit your jobs description and properties into our API, and we dispatch it to the best channels.
+Postajob is a simple concept - you submit your job description and properties into our API, and we dispatch it to the best channels.
 The API returns a bunch of useful data about the reach, clic estimation and application estimation.
 All channels available are visible [here](https://directory.postajob.io/).

 ![HOME POSTAJOB](https://github.com/postajob/api/blob/master/images/home.png)